-Before we move on, I just though you may want to review this article which details 8 extremely useful fastpacking camping tips.
+Before we move on, I just thought you might want to review this article which details eight extremely useful fastpacking camping tips.

 Even hardcore fastpackers need pillows, as discussed in the ultimate fastpacking guide, haha!
 Here is what I use and some of my friends as well.

 One of the more unique options is the Cocoon Ultralight Air-Core Pillow.
 Both sides are versatile and can be used for different purposes.